AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

   </tbody>
 </table>

-Please note that the two actions directly related to the cache invalidation use case are SCD API Invalidate and the Replication API Deactivate.
+Please note that the two actions directly related to cache invalidation are SCD API Invalidate and Replication API Deactivate.

 Also, from the table, we observe that: